• Skip to primary navigation

 Impetigo

 What is it?
-Impetigo is a highly contagious bacterial skin infection predominantly affecting infants and young children.
+Highly contagious bacterial skin infection predominantly affecting infants and young children.

 Causes: Bacterial infection